STATE LAW MANDATES

 New York State and New York City Sexual Harassment Prevention Training

 Impact Compliance provides online and in person sexual harassment training that meets the requirements enacted by New York State and the Stop Sexual Harassment in NYC Act.
-We can even provide courses to Employees that don't have Computer or Email Access through our innovative access code and self-registration course deployment.
+Not only do we provide sexual harassment training in new york, but we can also even provide courses to Employees that don’t have Computer or Email Access through our innovative access code and self-registration course deployment.

 New York businesses must comply with mandatory sexual harassment training by October 2019, and online learning makes it easier than ever for your company to meet the strict sexual harassment training mandates.
 Impact Compliance aims to stop harassment in the workplace with a flexible, scalable, and cost-effective harassment compliance training.